xstabux/Omaloon/README.md

 gradlew build
 ```

-4. Build project with automatic placement of files into "mods" folder
+4. Build project with automatic placement of mod into "mods" folder
 ```
 gradlew mjar
 ```